John Kiriakou is a former CIA officer, former senior investigator for the Senate Foreign Relations Committee and former counterterrorism consultant.

 by Derek Gilna

 Nathson Fields, convicted of a 1984 double homicide in Chicago, served eighteen years in prison – including 11 on death row – before his convictions were overturned.
-He was released in 2003 after an exonerated former death row prisoner, Aaron Patterson, posted his $100,000 bond, then was acquitted ...
+He was released in 2003 after an exonerated former death row prisoner, Aaron Patterson, posted his $100,000 bond, then ...

 In Houston v.
 Lack, 487 U.S. 266 (1988), the U.S. Supreme Court held that it was unfair for courts to refuse to file prisoners’ pleadings because they were filed late if the prisoner delivered the pleading to prison officials before the filing deadline.
 The Court then created the “mailbox rule,” stating that documents would be accepted as being filed the day they were placed in a prison mailbox or otherwise turned over to prison officials for mailing.
 Since then, the mailbox rule has been incorporated into the Federal Rules of Civil Procedure and a myriad of states have adopted similar policies.
 In 2016, Vermont finally adopted the mailbox rule, too.

 Joseph Bruyette, a Vermont state prisoner, had appealed a superior court’s summary dismissal of his petition for post-conviction relief.
 His notice of appeal arrived at the incorrect court – the Vermont Supreme Court instead of the superior court – one day after the filing deadline.
 The Supreme Court treats improperly filed notices as if they were properly filed, forwarding them to the superior court and accepting the day they arrived at the Supreme Court as the filing date.
-However, in this case the Court dismissed the appeal as untimely ...
+However, in this case the Court dismissed the appeal ...

 by Lonnie Burton